l7mp/stunner/README.md

 Notably, the media server pool can likewise be (auto-)scaled with Kubernetes effortlessly.
 Conventional WebRTC media servers are unique snowflakes: tied to a public IP address and managed by hand.
-Contrarily, with STUNner the media servers can be deployed into Kubernetes.
-As such, media servers become ephemeral and disposable and run in ordinary Kubernetes pods, so that it is easy to replicate and scale the media plane with automated tools.
+With STUNner the entire WebRTC infrastructure can be deployed into Kubernetes.
+As media servers are now ephemeral and disposable, running in ordinary Kubernetes pods, it is easy to replicate and scale the media plane with automated tools.

 The below command will scale the media server pool in the [Kurento demo](#demo) deployment to 20 instances and again, automatic health-checks and load-balancing should just work as expected.